raiyandevops24/learn-shell/README.md

 # learn-shell

-We are going to learn shell script here
+We are going to learn shell script here.